paratwarpranay/autodidactic-qml/docs/claim.md

 ## Primary Test Definition

+### Negative control semantics (sanity check)

+The KT-2 **negative control** is a harness sanity check: it verifies that a *direct* functional optimization step can improve alignment on the **train batch** (1-step in-batch distillation MSE to PRE outputs) while proxy-constrained recovery still fails.
+The held-out evaluation CI is reported as **diagnostic only** (not gating), to avoid accidental train/eval leakage and to keep the control’s meaning stable.

+The accompanying unit tests are intentionally **signature-agnostic and stable**: they do not rely on internal call counts or model internals, only on protocol invariants (seed separation, guard behavior, and core result keys).

 The primary test implements the KT-2 protocol with k=1 (single recovery step):

 1. Train model to PRE state (converged autodidactic loop)